 What happens during an overdose

-When someone takes too much prescription pain medication:
+When someone takes too much prescription pain medication or illicit opioids:

-- Pupils become very small, sometimes called "pinpoint" pupils
+- Their pupils become very small, sometimes called "pinpoint" pupils

-- The person may throw up, or make snoring, gurgling or choking sounds
+- They may throw up, or make snoring, gurgling or choking sounds

-- The person may turn pale, blue or gray, especially the lips or fingernails
+- They may turn pale, blue or gray, especially the lips or fingernails

-- The person may become unconscious, become limp or not respond to yelling or other stimulation
+- They may become unconscious, become limp or not respond to yelling or other stimulation

 IF YOU SEE THESE SIGNS: The most important thing is to act right away.
 CALL 911.